-Our thoughts, emotions, and behaviors sets up a pattern of energy, a reverberation within your own mind, within your own heart, that helps you go towards your goal, or, it will hinder you.
+Our thoughts, emotions, and behaviors sets up a pattern of energy, a reverberation within your own mind, within your own heart, that helps you go towards your goal.
 Unethical behaviors are those which produce obstacles on our path.
 We need to understand that everything that is produced has a cause, and when we begin to live in the right way, we produce the causes that will give us a situation in life that will allow us to have a spiritual practice.

 Not everybody has the ability to have a spiritual practice today because they’re living in a very difficult environment.
 They may be living in extreme poverty, or in a war zone; they may be living in a place without any liberties to act or to search for real teachings.
 The threat of death is very real for them.
 If you are listening to this lecture, you most likely have some ability to have a spiritual practice.
 But it may also be limited.
 You may say, “Well I have all of responsibilities in my life; I have all of these things that i have to do, and I don’t have that much freedom.”
-Well, keep practicing all these factors, but ethics in the beginning.
+Well, keep practicing all these factors.
+Become perfect in your ethics in the beginning - don't skip over the ethical basis.
 You must put yourself in the right situations in life by making the right choices.
 Ethics is within all our behaviors, and it is all about finding harmony in our lives.

 It is through ethics that we harmonize, with all the other different spheres of life, all our different systems and relationships.
 Instead of there being conflict, we bring harmony.